asaikali/accelerator-development/workshop/content/workshop-overview.md

 * Organize git repo according to corporate recommendations
 * Gradle multi-module project
-    - Algin classpath dependency versions using a Gradle platform rather than the  Spring Boot Plugin
+    - Align classpath dependency versions using a Gradle platform rather than the Spring Boot Plugin
     - Use the Java Application plugin to produce a fat jar rather than the Spring Boot Plugin
-    - Follow gradle best practices for organizing build logic
+    - Follow Gradle best practices for organizing build logic
 * Enforce a consistent code formatting style using check style & spotless plugin
     - Google Java Formatting Style
     - SQL formatting
     - Fail the build on code style violations